 A few years ago when we visited the Grand Canyon for fall break, we stopped in Snowflake, Arizona on the way home.
-Somewhere other ancestors of ours had settled later in the 19th-Century; and their home is still standing as a museum.
+A place where other ancestors of mine had settled later in the 19th-Century; and their home is still standing as a museum.
 Which is where I found multiple quilts made by three generations of my foremothers.
 Including my great-grandmother, who I met as a toddler before she died.

 Even though I’m sure many of my foremothers made quilts (probably more out of necessity than as creative outlet, though I hope there was a dose of both), I don’t have any of those heirlooms in my possession.
 Nor do I really know what they made.
 So finding those quilts in Arizona was a treasure!

-Now let’s move one to the other personal pioneer-era story I wanted to share.
+Now let’s move one to the other personal pioneer-era story of the quilt that was cut in two.

 The Tale of a Pioneer Quilt Cut in Half and Pieced Back Together Again